 Visualisation offers a powerful way to meditate and I particularly enjoy using the image of a sunrise over a familiar beach from my childhood or over Lake Garda.
 I am sure we can all recall beautiful scenes from our own lives and learn to use them to develop our own mindfulness practice.

 The dragonfly has become a symbol for me of the essence of how mindfulness can impact how we relate to our world.

 The following is a list of my training and qualifications:

-In addition to these qualifications, I am a registered with UKCP which require that I undergo regular supervision to discuss the work that I do with clients.
+In addition to these qualifications, I am a registered with UKCP which require that I undergo regular supervision to discuss my work with clients.
 This ensures that at all times I practise both ethically and competently.
 As a member of this organisation, I am listed on their Professional Standards Authority approved register.